troperville

 Naked Man: Turns out it's man.

-• Humans Are Morons: The 20th Century is known as "The Stupid Age" to historians.
-However, that doesn't make humans of the 31st Century any less stupid than us.
+• Humans Are Morons: The 20th Century is known as "The Stupid Age" to historians, but even in the 31st century, Earth is regarded as little more than a "primitive dirtball inhabited by psychotic apes".

-• Humans Need Aliens: Although Nibbler acts as a cute little pet most of the time, he in fact belongs to a powerful alien race and saves Earth and humanity more than once.
+• Humans Need Aliens: Although Nibbler acts as a cute little pet most of the time, he in fact belongs to a powerful alien race and helps save Earth and humanity more than once.

 • Hurl It into the Sun: Hermes and the box in "The Farnsworth Parabox".
 Also done with a shipment of popcorn kernels in "A Bicyclops Built for Two" and a shipment of candy hearts in "Love and Rocket", although in that episode it was a quasar instead of the sun.